theiagen/tbp-parser/docs/inputs.md

 | `--tngs_frequency_boundaries` | the frequency boundaries (comma-delimited; `lower_f,upper_f`) for tNGS QC reporting, used in conjunction with `--tngs_read_support_boundaries` | 0.1,0.1 |
 | `--tngs_read_support_boundaries` | the read support boundaries (comma-delimited; `lower_r,upper_r`) for tNGS QC reporting, used in conjunction with `--tngs_frequency_boundaries` | 10,10 |

 Other tNGS arguments are available for backwards compatibility, but they are not recommended for all analyses.
-See the help message for details.
+See the help message for details regarding those additional options.

 ### Logging Arguments